camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 ```

 {{< note title="" class="info" >}}
-  Since the Java class instance is reused, the injection only happens once, when the serviceTask is called the first time.
+  Since the Java class instance is reused, the injection only happens once, when the service task is called the first time.
 When the fields are altered by your code, the values won't be re-injected so you should treat them as immutable and not make any changes to them.
 {{< /note >}}